Bit of an odd title?

 1. members of tribal communities, especially in South Asia.

-Please don’t misunderstand me, I have no issue with the word itself, my family are Ghanaian, we are from an actual tribe, it’s cool and a fact I’m very proud of.
+Please don’t misunderstand me, I have no issue with the word itself, my family are Ghanaian, we are from an actual tribe, a fact I’m very proud of.
 What bothers me, is that this one word is used to describe the widest range of, well – everything!

 For an industry that can find 273 different ways to describe white and yellow paint, I think it’s pretty poor.